Hot out, ain't it?

-Admittedly, at the time of writing, it's a tad chilly for splashing about al fresco, but the Elephant Springs fountains — located in the new Elephant and Castle development/destination — will offer somewhere for kids and families to cool off in the hotter months.
+Elephant Springs fountains — located in the new Elephant and Castle development/destination — offer somewhere for kids and families to cool off in the warmer months.

 Designed in 2019 by Mel Chantrey, the fountains feature the kinds of miniature waterfalls, mounds, ravines and babbling streams you'd expect from a natural spring.
 Elephant Springs is crafted from igneous porphyry stone, which is apparently hard-wearing and has good slip resistence.